Carrie (franchise): Special

 A television special of The CW series Riverdale, based on Carrie: The Musical, from the series second season episode titled "Chapter Thirty-One: A Night to Remember".
 The series' cast portrayed the characters from the musical, also with their respective characters of Archie Comics from the series.
 "A Night to Remember" also made references to the 1976 film.

-Miniseries
+Carrie (TBA)

-In December 2019, Collider reported that a new adaptation, a miniseries, is in development at FX and MGM Television.
+In December 2019, Collider reported that a new adaptation, a miniseries, was in development at FX and MGM Television.